Tarmean/tarmean.github.io/OpenRec.md

 ### Postscript: A larger example

-I thought I'd add a bigger example to show how this scales to larger transformation.
+I thought I'd add a bigger example to show how this scales to larger transformations.

-In a language we might want to relabel variables so every name is globally unique.
-This can be useful so that we do not have to bother with name collisions when analysing code.
-Our logic is the following:
+Occasionally, we may want to relabel variables so that every name is globally unique.
+This can be useful for pretty-printing or tos implify a code analysis.
+Our logic will be the following:

 - Firstly, relabel all global names
 - Secondly, walk through the expression